How to Rate Your Network to Get the Most From It

 Whether you use a spreadsheet or a CRM, the end result is a rating structure that allows you to easily identify and focus your efforts on the people in your network that matter the most.

-Obviously the point of this exercise isn’t just to help you organize your network.
+Obviously, the point of this exercise isn’t just to help you organize your network but to better build relationships with those who matter.

 At the end of the day, the reason you want to rate your network is so you can better prioritize who to reach out to, how to reach out to them, and how often you should interact with them.